Skip to Content

 Long day onions are great for those in the north, requiring 14-16 hours of sunlight to form bulbs during the warm growing season (plant in mid-late spring for late summer/early fall harvest).

-Another factor in choosing your variety is long term storage.
+Another factor in choosing your variety is long-term storage.
 Are you looking for onions to keep all winter or are you looking for a tasty, fresh eating onion?
-Generally the strong flavored yellow onions keep the best for long term storage and the sweet, mild flavored white onions have the shortest shelf life.
+Generally, the stronger flavored yellow onions keep the best for long-term storage.
+The sweet, mild-flavored white onions have the shortest shelf life.

 Growing Onions from Seed